-The role of HE Year Reps is to collect the views of the HE Tutor Group Reps and to report them formally at the HE Quality & Development Committee (held three times a year) to senior College staff.
-They will then feedback to the HE Tutor Group Reps what was said at HEQDC.
+The role of HE Year Reps is to collect the views of the HE Tutor Group Reps and to report them formally at the HE Quality Committee (held at least once per term) to senior College staff.
+They will then feedback to the HE Tutor Group Reps what was said at HEQC.